 OMNIFUELED GASIFIER/WATER-HEATER/ENERGY SYSTEM

-This gasifier design is the culmination of my 38 years of work in the field.
-It will solve many of the problems that now plague those modeled after the old WWII Imbert gasifiers.
-While many recent improvements have been made by dedicated gasifier enthusiasts, it is still an evolving technology, with much scope for new approaches and improvements in the utilization of huge quantities of locally-available waste biomass fuel sources.
+This gasifier design is the culmination of my 42 years of work on this technology, and I think it will solve many of the problems that now plague those modeled after the old WWII gasifiers.
+While many recent improvements have been made by dedicated gasifier enthusiasts, it is still an evolving technology, with much scope for new approaches and improvements in the utilization of huge quantities of locally-available waste biomass and hydrocarbon fuel sources.
 Biomass- and waste-fueled energy has the potential to contribute much more to global green energy demands.
 To learn more on this subject, read my Department of Energy report on “Biomass Energy, State of the Technology, Present Obstacles and Future Potential” at http://www.fundamentalform.com/html/doe_report-1.html

 This latest design, embodied in both a gasifier/hot water heater and a gasifier/hot air heater, named Roundy Water and Roundy Air, are large household size, 110,000Btu/hr, 32kWe, which will heat water for heating needs or generate electricity through a genset fueled from the gasifier.

 The heat output rating of 110,000 Btu/hr = 32kWh, is estimated for condensation mode.
-Actually, since this is a radical take-off from previous prototypes, I don’t know how much energy Roundy will put out substantially more than 32kWe when responding to an internal combustion engine vacuum.
+Actually, since this is a radical take-off from previous prototypes, I don’t know how much energy Roundy will put out in practice……could be substantially more than 32kWe, especially when responding to an internal combustion engine vacuum.
 I expect a very large turn-down ratio, at least 20/1 in combustion mode, with very high efficiencies in condensation mode, perhaps 95% of the High Heat content of wet fuels.
 Most furnaces are rated at Low Heat (dry weight basis) efficiency, discounting the moisture in the wood, since condensation does not occur, thus losing the heat of vaporization.
 So a 100% efficient furnace is still passing steam-heat out the stack.
-Since green biomass can often be half water, and the other half of bone-dry wood combusts with more Oxygen from the air into more than half its weight of additional water vapor!
+Since green biomass can often be half water, and the other half of bone-dry wood combusts with more Oxygen from the air into more-than-its-weight of additional water vapor!
 This represents a significant increase in energy available from condensing the woodgas or exhaust.
-This and the exhaust-scrubbing advantage from condensing the exhaust is the reason the heat-exchanger on this furnace is so large (150 sq.ft.).
+This and the exhaust-scrubbing advantage to condensing the exhaust is the reason the heat-exchanger on this furnace is so huge (150 sq.ft.)